kontent-ai/integration-bynder/README.md

 ## Features

 - Editors can
-  - Search for assets in their bynder project
+  - Search for assets in their Bynder project
   - Link selected assets with their content items with preview directly inside of the Kontent editor